 - 2.13 Fish and Aquatic Amphibians.
 If possible, work shall be conducted when the affected stream channel is void of surface water.
-If surface water is present during construction, the Permittee shall: a) have a biologist or other qualified professional survey the site and adjacent area for fish, amphibians, and turtles three days or less before commencing project activities and b) if fish, amphibians, or turtles are detected, CDFW's Greg O'Connell will be contacted by phone or email at (707) 441-5790 or gregory.oconnell@wildlife.ca.gov and work shall not commence until authorized by Mr. O'Connell or another CDFW representative. - 2.14 Stream Protection.
+If surface water is present during construction, the Permittee shall: a) have a biologist or other qualified professional survey the site and adjacent area for fish, amphibians, and turtles three (3) days or less before commencing project activities and b) if fish, amphibians, or turtles are detected, CDFW will be contacted and work shall not commence until authorized by a CDFW representative. - 2.14 Stream Protection.
 No debris, soil, silt, sand, bark, slash, sawdust, rubbish, cement or concrete washings, oil or petroleum products, or other material deleterious to fish, plant life, mammals or bird life shall be allowed to enter into or be placed where it may be washed by rainfall or runoff into the stream. - 2.15 No Dumping.
-Permittee shall not deposit, permit to pass into, or place where it can pass into a stream, lake, or other Waters of the State any material deleterious to fish and wildlife, or abandon, dispose of, or throw away within 150 feet of a stream, lake, or other Waters of the State any cans, bottles, garbage, motor vehicle or parts thereof, rubbish, litter, refuse, waste, debris, or the viscera or carcass of any dead mammal, or the carcass of any dead bird. - 2.16 Passage of Aquatic Life.
-Permitting shall not construct or maintain any device or contrivance that prevents, impedes, or tends to prevent or impede, the passing of aquatic life up and down stream.
-(FGC sections 45 and 5901). - 2.17 Equipment Maintenance.
+Permittee shall not deposit, permit to pass into, or place where it can pass into a stream, lake, or other Waters of the State any material deleterious to fish and wildlife, or abandon, dispose of, or throw away within 150 feet of a stream, lake, or other Waters of the State any cans, bottles, garbage, motor vehicle or parts thereof, rubbish, litter, refuse, waste, debris, or the viscera or carcass of any dead mammal, or the carcass of any dead bird. - 2.16 Maintain Aquatic Life.
+When any dam or other artificial obstruction is being constructed, maintained, or placed in operation, Permittee shall allow sufficient water at all times to pass downstream to maintain aquatic life below the dam pursuant to FGC section 5937.

+- 2.17 Maintain Passing of Fish Up and Down Stream.
+It is unlawful to construct or maintain in any stream any device or contrivance that prevents, impedes, or tends to prevent or impede, the passing of fish (wild fish, mollusk, crustacean, invertebrate, amphibian, or part, spawn or ovum of any of those animals) up and down stream pursuant to FGC section 5901. - 2.18 Equipment Maintenance.
 Refueling of machinery or heavy equipment, or adding or draining oil, lubricants, coolants or hydraulic fluids shall not take place within stream bed, channel and bank.
 All such fluids and containers shall be disposed of properly off-site.
-Heavy equipment used or stored within stream bed, channel and bank shall use drip pans or other devices (e.g., absorbent blankets, sheet barriers or other materials) as needed to prevent soil and water contamination. - 2.18 Hazardous Spills.
+Heavy equipment used or stored within stream bed, channel and bank shall use drip pans or other devices (e.g., absorbent blankets, sheet barriers or other materials) as needed to prevent soil and water contamination. - 2.19 Hazardous Spills.
 Any material, which could be hazardous or toxic to aquatic life and enters a stream (i.e. a piece of equipment tipping-over in a stream and dumping oil, fuel or hydraulic fluid), the Permittee shall immediately notify the California Emergency Management Agency State Warning Center at 1-800-852-7550, and immediately initiate clean-up activities.
-CDFW shall be notified by the Permittee within 24 hours at 707-445-6493 and consulted regarding clean-up procedures.
+CDFW shall be notified by the Permittee within 24 hours at 707-445-6493 and consulted regarding clean-up procedures. - 2.20 Clean-up.

-2.19 Clean-up.
 Structures and associated materials not designed to withstand high seasonal flows shall be removed to areas above the ordinary high water mark before such flows occur or the end of the yearly work period, whichever comes first.
 All project materials and debris shall be removed from the project site and properly disposed of off-site upon project completion.

-2.20 Erosion Control Measures
+2.21 Erosion Control Measures